-Have you ever wondered why ascorbic acid is mentioned so often in discussions about healthy eating?
+Have you ever wondered why ascorbic acid is mentioned so often in discussions about a balanced diet?
 Perhaps you are more familiar with this term than vitamin C. But what exactly is ascorbic acid and is it really the same as vitamin C?
-In this post, you'll learn everything you need to know about ascorbic acid, including its daily recommended amount and its role in your health.
+In this article, you'll learn everything you need to know about ascorbic acid, including its daily recommended amount and its role for humans.

 Is ascorbic acid and vitamin C the same thing?

 Ascorbic acid is mainly found in fresh fruit and vegetables.
 Citrus fruits, peppers, blackcurrants, kiwis, strawberries and green leafy vegetables such as spinach and broccoli are particularly rich in this vitamin.
-These foods not only provide ascorbic acid, but also other important nutrients that promote your health.
+These foods not only provide ascorbic acid, but also other important nutrients.

 The daily requirement - how much ascorbic acid (vitamin C) is safe?

 The recommended daily amount of vitamin C can vary depending on age, gender and life circumstances.
-In general, health experts recommend about 75 mg per day for adult women and about 90 mg per day for men.
+The general recommendation is around 75 mg per day for adult women and around 90 mg per day for men (German Society for Nutrition, 2025).
 Smokers should take an additional 35 mg per day, as smoking reduces vitamin C levels in the body.

 It is also important to note that the body can only absorb a certain amount of vitamin C at a time.
 A daily intake of up to 2000 mg is considered safe and harmless.
 However, amounts above this level can lead to side effects such as gastrointestinal disorders or kidney stones.